carlosedp/Reason-MPKMini-Remote/readme.md

 David Antliff, Pitchblende Ltd., <david@pitchblende.co.nz>
 Carlos Eduardo, SP/Brazil, <carlosedp@gmail.com>

 **This remote script has been added to Reason 8.3 by Propellerhead Software.
-Now Reason detects the MPK Mini controller natively.**
+Now Reason detects the MPK Mini controller natively.
+MPK Mini MK2 is not tested so there is no guarantee that it would work.**

 The latest version supports: